 For as long as we’ve been growing zucchini, we’ve also been making a grilled veggie sandwich featuring zukes (does anyone ever call zucchini Danny Zukos?
 They totally should if they don’t.).

 These grilled veggie sandwiches are a weekly thing for us in the summer.
 They really are meant to be eaten when veggies are fresh (and cheap).
 Would this taste good in January?
 Probably.
 But it’d also cost you $15 per sandwich to grab all the out-of-season produce.
 Eat these sandwiches now.
 Eat them often.
-And then dream about them all winter long.
+And then dream about them all winter long while you make these BBQ chickpea wraps to fill that delicious void.
 That’s what we do.

 A grilled veggie sandwich might seem like kind of a snoozefest, and that’s where this amazing Pesto-Feta Mayo comes in.
 This stuff is so good, my husband was literally eating it with a spoon while I was photographing this sandwich.
 It doesn’t overpower the flavor of the veggies—it just adds a nice, rich, tangy flavor and some cool, creamy texture.

 You can adjust the veggies of this sandwich all you want.
 Don’t like mushrooms?
 Leave ’em out.
 Only have green peppers?
 Cool.
 Want to add tomato slices?
 Sweet.
 But promise me you won’t skip the mayo.
 Even if you want to use vegan mayo and tofu or almond feta and vegan pesto, you have to make this mayo.
 Pinkie swear it.
 Right now.
 I’m extending my pinkie finger out, are you?
 You better be.
 (Psst: Need a plant-based version?
 Try this vegan sandwich instead.)